You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 - Protection of intellectual property rights, enforcement and disputes

-- ILP7 - ASEAN+6 Arbitration and Dispute Resolution Practice
+- ILP7 – International Arbitration Practice

 Alternative dispute resolution is in increasing demand as parties seek different avenues to resolve their disputes.
 It is important in an international context to help resolve cross-border disputes.
 In particular, the development of trade and investment in Asia has resulted in the increase of international commercial transactions.
 In many parts of the region, rapid development has meant increased caseloads for already overburdened courts, further leading to slow adjudication of commercial disputes.
 As a result, alternative dispute resolution (ADR) mechanisms, including arbitration, have become more crucial for businesses operating in Asia.